josiahwsmith10/deep-learning-BLE-ranging/README.md

  [1] by mathematically examining the error introduced by device mobility in BLE ranging and investigating a multi-path and Rayleigh fading channel model.
-Further, we introduce a novel residual learning technique for synthetically improving signalto-noise ratio (SNR) before ranging via subspace decomposition methods (MUSIC).
+Further, we introduce a novel residual learning technique for synthetically improving signal-to-noise ratio (SNR) before ranging via subspace decomposition methods (MUSIC).
 Our proposed deep neural network (DNN) approach reduces localization error on both AWGN fixed fading and AWGN Rayleigh fading channels in multi-path scenarios.